 Error: Connection Refused

 A firewall may be preventing the connection.
-Contact your web host and ask them to open the port being used.
+Contact your web host and ask them to open the required port.

 “Not Acceptable!
 An appropriate representation of the requested resource could not be found on this server.
 This error was generated by Mod_Security.”

 This error most commonly occurs when the server is blocking requests needed to run SMTP.
-To fix, you’ll need to contact your site’s hosting provider and ask them to disable specific rules within Mod_Security, which they would determine using server logs.
+To fix this, you’ll need to contact your site’s hosting provider and ask them to disable specific rules within Mod_Security, which they can determine using server logs.

 Error: 535 Incorrect authentication data